 Burris, Schoenberg & Walden, LLP: One of the founding partners and now of-counsel, E. Randol Schoenberg handled a number of complex business litigation matters, specializing in cases involving looted art and the recovery of property stolen by the Nazi authorities during the Holocaust.
 Los Angeles, CA.

-Carter Ledyard & Milburn LLP: The Art Law Practice Group is engaged in high-profile work in the art law field.
-They advise clients on all legal matters related to the acquisition, retention and disposition (by sale, gift or devise) of fine art and rights to works of fine art.
+Carter Ledyard & Milburn LLP advises clients on all legal matters related to the acquisition, retention and disposition (by sale, gift or devise) of fine art and rights to works of fine art.
 The firm’s clients include artists and their estates, art museums, art collectors, art dealers, art experts and artist-established and family foundations that own art or are otherwise active in the art world.
 New York, NY.

-Clarick Gueron Reisbaum LLP: The firm that represents De Sole plaintiffs in the first Knoedler case to go to trial (2015), has experience representing companies and individuals in the entertainment and media industry, as well as in the art world.
-Firm’s clients are described as “fiercely protective of their brands and content, include television networks, financial services companies, record labels, publishers, recording and visual artists, galleries, collectors, and writers.”
+Clarick Gueron Reisbaum LLP: the firm’s clients include television networks, financial services companies, record labels, publishers, recording and visual artists, galleries, collectors, and writers.
 Services include litigating disputes, advice concerning copyrights, trademarks, rights of publicity and privacy, unfair competition, contracts, fiduciary duties, and artist-manager relations.
 New York, NY.

-Cooper Smith Law Firm: One of their practice areas is fine art law – the law governing transactions and disputes in the world of fine art.
-They have represented galleries and art purchasers alike in matters including authenticity, copyright, fair use, commercial leases, vendor disputes, purchase and sales agreement, financial fraud matters, and other serious and complex issues in the world of fine art.
+The Coopersmith Law Firm: A business and corporate litigation law firm, including various areas of fine art law, the firm has represented galleries, art dealers, artists, and collectors in matters including authenticity, copyright, fair use, commercial leases, vendor disputes, purchase and sales agreements, trade secrets, internal disputes and gallery breakups, financial fraud matters, and other serious and complex issues in the world of fine art.
 San Diego, CA.

-Cowan, DeBaets, Abrahams & Sheppard: The firm’s clients include fine artists, commercial artists, illustrators, and photographers, as well as their estates and collectors.
-The firm counsels both individual artists and large distribution and licensing companies on matters concerning copyright, trademarks, rights of privacy and publicity, licensing, advertising and promotion.
+Cowan, DeBaets, Abrahams & Sheppard counsels both individual artists and large distribution and licensing companies on matters concerning copyright, trademarks, rights of privacy and publicity, licensing, advertising and promotion.
 The firm’s attorneys also are counsel to a number of leading trade associations and non-profit organizations in the arts.
 New York, NY.

-Cultural Heritage Partners: The art and cultural heritage sector is reinventing itself to respond to the demands of a global world.
 Cultural Heritage Partners helps their clients enhance their impact and influence, navigate complex issues, and manage risk.
-Their clients resolve challenges informed by the firm’s substantive and practical knowledge of the cultural heritage sector and entrepreneurial approach to problem solving.
+Their clients resolve challenges informed by the firm’s substantive and practical knowledge of the cultural heritage sector and entrepreneurial approach to problem-solving.
 Washington, DC.